thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-standards-compliance.md

 [ ] **Validate HTML/CSS/JavaScript**

-Validate HTML and CSS according to WC3 Specifications, and lint all JavaScript using our shared ESLint configuration.
+Validate [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) according to WC3 Specifications and lint all JavaScript using our shared ESLint configuration.

 HTML and CSS should be linted as well using our stadard tools and linter configurations.